Liverty-Monkey/lufthansa/README.md

-I'll start by examining the content of your uploaded notebook file to better understand it.
-Then, I can help you write the README for it.
-Let me check it now.

-The notebook you uploaded seems to be a stock price prediction model.
-It involves predicting the future movements of stock prices for Lufthansa using historical data.
-Below is a potential outline for the README file:

----

 # Lufthansa Stock Price Prediction

 This project is a machine learning model designed to predict the future movement of Lufthansa's stock price for the next 7 days based on historical data.
 The prediction is binary, with outputs indicating whether the stock price is likely to move **UP** or **DOWN**.